-- WorldCat (also Worldcat.org) - Extend your research using this combined library catalog.
+- WorldCat - Extend your research using this combined library catalog.
 Find books at thousands of libraries across the country and around the world.
 Borrow them using Interlibrary Loan.

 - Suggest a Purchase - Suggest that the library purchase a book that we do not currently own.

 - ProQuest Dissertations & Theses (formerly Dissertation Abstracts) - Find citations to United States dissertations from the 19th century to the present.
-Borrow them using Interlibrary Loan.
+If not available through us, borrow them using Interlibrary Loan.

 Publishing and Grants